AwaisKing/PPs/LinkedWords.md

 #### Personal Data

-While using the service, it may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
+While using the service, it may ask you to provide the app with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
 Personally identifiable information may include, but is not limited to:

 *   Email address
 *   Address, State, Province, ZIP/Postal code, City